MaxBernede/transcendence/infos.md

 	After that, you will have access to the project port 3000 (default nestjs) and you will have access to the database on pgadmin on port 5050 (localhost:5050)

 ### Things to know
+	Any passwords can be found in the .env file, I didn't add the .env file in the .gitignore but in professionals projects it should be done

 	If you don't have access to localhost:5050. docker logs pgadmin, if it's pgAdmin 4 - Application Initialisation.
 Wait until the process is finished.

 	If you can login to pgadmin but the database is not linked (happen sometimes), make down and make again.
 I don't know why it happens sometimes

-	NestJs will create the tables that you can find in pgadmin on Schemas, public, Tables. if nestJs not run yet, you wont find anything (or just find the previous ones)
+	NestJs will create the tables that you can find in pgadmin on Schemas, public, Tables. if nestJs not run yet, you wont find anything (or just find the previous ones).